Weakly Private Information Retrieval from Heterogeneously Trusted Servers: Preliminaries

 \subsection{Weakly PIR: Reassigned Probabilities in TSC}

-In the permuted variant of the generalized TSC code, we can reduce the download cost by assigning a higher probability to random keys when $F_1=F_2=\ldots=F_{K-1}=0$, i.e., the pattern for which the retrieval downloads the messages without interference at the cost of $L$.
-If the probabilities of these random keys are very high, then the messages will more likely be downloaded directly from $N-1$ servers, resulting in privacy leakage but lower download cost; if the probabilities of these random keys are the same as all other keys, then we have the original permuted variant of the TSC code, resulting in completely private retrieval.
-By adjusting these probability assignments, we obtain a range of weakly private information retrieval codes achieving different tradeoffs between the download cost and the privacy leakage.
-Almost all existing W-PIR code constructions are essentially utilizing such an approach in some manner \cite{Lin2019,Zhou2020a,Lin2021,Samy2021}.
+In the permuted variant of the generalized TSC code, we can reduce the download cost by assigning a higher probability to random keys when $F_1=F_2=\ldots=F_{K-1}=0$, i.e. the pattern for which the retrieval downloads the messages without interference at the cost of $L$.
+If the probabilities of these random keys are very high, then the messages will be more likely to be downloaded directly from the $N-1$ servers, resulting in privacy leakage but a lower download cost.
+If the probabilities of these random keys are the same as for all other keys, then we have the original permuted variant of the TSC code, resulting in completely private retrieval.
+By adjusting these probability assignments, we obtain a range of weakly private information retrieval codes achieving different trade-offs between the download cost and the privacy leakage.
+Almost all existing W-PIR code constructions essentially utilize this approach in some manner \cite{Lin2019,Zhou2020a,Lin2021,Samy2021}.